3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Results

 \subsection{Synthetic Data Reconstruction Results}

-The performance of 3D U-NetR is examined with synthetic dataset in this section.
-The reconstructed images with the FBP, 2D U-Net and 3D U-NetR is given in Figure~\ref{fig:synthetic_ex}.
+The performance of 3D U-NetR is examined with the synthetic dataset in this section.
+The reconstructed images with the FBP, 2D U-Net, and 3D U-NetR are given in Fig.~\ref{fig:synthetic_ex}.
 As can be seen from the results, some details lost in FBP images cannot be recovered with 2D U-Net, but with 3D U-NetR.
+For example, the red zoom window in Fig.~\ref{fig:synthetic_ex} (a1-a4) has a white line-like feature which is missing in 2D U-Net output, but captured by 3D U-NetR.
+Since 2D U-Net is using only single slice FBP output, some details lost in FBP cannot be recovered in 2D U-Net output.
 Moreover, it has been observed that the 3D U-NetR reconstructs elliptical edges more smoothly.
-PSNR and SSIM metric values of test data are given in Table~\ref{tab:synthetic} to show quantitative performance of the 3D U-NetR.
+For instance, when the white zoom windowed parts in Fig.~\ref{fig:synthetic_ex} (a1-a4) are compared, it is observed that the edge of darker ellipse is not preserved in 2D U-Net output while it is recovered more accurately by 3D U-NetR.
+PSNR and SSIM metric values of test data are given in Table~\ref{tab:synthetic} to show the quantitative performance of the 3D U-NetR.
+Overall, 3D U-NetR shows slightly higher mean quantitative performance and has a lower standard deviation than 2D U-Net which shows the stability of the 3D U-NetR.